You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 To acquire ICF credentials, you need to get trained first.
 Choose a certification provider based on your coaching specialization and the curriculum that fits your priorities.

-Some curriculums revolve around a particular coaching specialty (like somatic coaching or executive coaching), while others focus on competencies required for life coaching in general.
+Others focus on competencies required for life coaching in general.

 2. Complete Your Training

 Depending on the level of certification and schedule you choose, your training may take anywhere from a few days to 18 months.
-Some programs are held on weekends and can be organized around a full-time work schedule, while others have a more intensive structure and require you to take time off.
+Some certification programs are held on weekends and can be organized around a full-time work schedule.

 The training curriculum will typically cover the following: